cryostatio/cryostat-legacy/README.md

 ## RUN
 For a basic development non-containerized smoketest, use `./gradlew run`, or `./gradlew run --args="client-args-here"`.

+For a Kubernetes/OpenShift deployment, see [container-jfr-operator](https://github.com/rh-jmc-team/container-jfr-operator).
+This will deploy container-jfr into your configured cluster in interactive WebSocket mode with a web frontend.

 The client can operate in three different command execution modes.
 These are batch (scripted), interactive TTY, and interactive socket.
 To use batch mode,